InterUniverse/scratching-the-surface/_pages/about.md

 permalink: /about/
 ---

 Hi, my name is Corey and I am a data analytics professional.
-I am passionate about solving valuable problems with data analysis and machine learning.
+I am passionate about solving valuable problems with data analysis and machine/deep learning.
 You can contact me via [linkedin](https://www.linkedin.com/in/coreyhkk/).

 ---